What is the hierarchy of management titles?

 Project manager

-A project manager is responsible for planning and developing projects to help them stay on schedule and within budget.
+A project manager plans and develops projects to ensure they remain on schedule and within budget.
 They often coordinate workflows across departments, create project budgets, assess risks and evaluate customer satisfaction after completion.

 Chairperson

-The chairperson leads a board or committee, ensuring all members engage in meetings to discuss relevant topics.
+The chairperson leads a board or committee, ensuring that all members participate in meetings to discuss relevant topics.
 They support the CEO and ensure that executive team members follow established procedures.

 Director of public relations

-This role involves executing a publicity strategy to uphold a positive company image.
-The director builds relationships with key media, government and business figures, and oversees a team that creates press releases and manages media outreach.
+This role involves developing and executing a publicity strategy to maintain a positive company image and reputation.
+The director builds relationships with key media, government and business figures, and supervises a team responsible for crafting press releases and managing media outreach.

 Vice president of marketing

-The VP of marketing creates plans to encourage customer purchases.
-They work with the sales team on pitches and research market trends to improve brand visibility.
+The VP of marketing develops strategies to boost customer purchases.
+They collaborate with the sales team on pitches and research market trends to enhance brand visibility.

 Sales supervisor

-A sales supervisor develops sales pitches with the marketing team.
+A sales supervisor collaborates with the marketing team to develop sales pitches.
+Sales managers often oversee supervisors, set performance targets and lead the broader sales team.
 They also track sales performance and may earn commissions based on their results.

 Human resources manager

-The HR manager is in charge of training and developing employees.
-They work with department managers to review performance, create improvement plans and handle hiring, including writing job ads and interviewing.
+The human resources manager is responsible for training and developing employees.
+They work with department managers to review performance, create improvement plans and manage recruitment and hiring, including writing job advertisements and conducting interviews.
+HR managers are integral in the hiring and onboarding process.

 Talent acquisition manager

-The talent acquisition manager focuses on hiring and keeping the best employees.
-They often work closely with HR to meet the company’s staffing needs.
+The talent acquisition manager concentrates on recruiting and retaining the best employees.
+They frequently collaborate with HR to fulfill the company’s staffing requirements.

 Business development manager